Hodgkin Lymphoma

 Clinical Summary

-ctDNA testing in Hodgkin lymphoma demonstrates exceptional prognostic value for MRD monitoring (HR 6.9 in HD21 substudy) and reveals near-universal therapeutic targets, particularly 9p24.1 amplification enabling checkpoint inhibitor therapy.
-However, interventional validation remains incomplete.
+ctDNA testing in Hodgkin lymphoma demonstrates exceptional prognostic value for MRD monitoring (HR 5.3 in the full HD21 publication, Blood 2026) and reveals near-universal therapeutic targets, particularly 9p24.1 amplification enabling checkpoint inhibitor therapy.
+Multiple interventional trials (PRECISE-HL, Pembro-GVD) are now prospectively testing ctDNA-guided treatment decisions.

 Evidence-Based Recommendations